Man arrested after huge haul of guns and grenades found at farm

 The cars, several kilos of class A drugs and a cannabis farm were found in other containers in early morning raids by police from Essex and the Met on Tuesday.

-The teams searched 70 shipping containers at Bretts Farm in Romford Road.
+The teams searched 70 shipping containers at an industrial estate in Romford Road.

 Police confirmed a 31-year-old man has been arrested on suspicion of possession of firearms, ammunition and explosives with intent to endanger life.